jek-bao-choo/aws-eks-splunk-o11y-workshop/README.md

 ## Step 4

-Remeber to only use "ap-southeast-1" as your region
+Remember to only use "ap-southeast-1" as your region
 ![EKS Region](eks-region.png "EKS Region")

 ## Step 5